Bankruptcy and the IRS

 When filing for bankruptcy, tax obligations get complicated.
 For instance, can tax obligations be forgiven or treated like other debts?
 If creditors accept lower payments and don’t get paid the full amount owed, do you have to pay tax on the difference?
 And what tax returns are due after a bankruptcy?

-These questions and the many others that arise about dealing with the IRS after bankruptcy are best left answered by a legal professional who has experience in tax matters and with the IRS.
+These questions and the many others that arise about bankruptcy and the IRS are best left answered by a legal professional who has experience in tax matters and with the IRS.
 When the bankruptcy filing is made all collection actions must immediately stop.
 In this way, the IRS is similar to any other creditor you may have and it is subject to the automatic hold on collection actions.
 If they are garnishing your wages, that has to stop too.

 There are also other ways that the tax man is no different than other creditors and that includes the fact that some of the debts may be discharged even if they are tax debts – but that depends on a number of variables including: